ghacks Technology News

 Automatically order your Windows XP Start menu alphabetically

-Fortunately there is a registry hack that changes the default sort order to alphanumeric instead of date.
-Start by right-clicking in the programs window of the start menu and select Sort by Name.
-Open your registry editor by pressing Windows + R and typing regedit to open the registry.
+Fortunately there is a Registry hack that changes the default sort order to alphanumeric instead of date.
+Start with a right-click on the programs window of the start menu and select Sort by Name.
+Open your registry editor with the shortcut Windows + R and type regedit to open the registry.
 Navigate to the following registry key:

 Make sure you backup the key (MenuOrder) or the complete registry before you proceed.
 After you have done that delete the key MenuOrder.
 Once this is done new entries will also be sorted alphabetically.